Italian wall lizard: Physical description

 The snout–vent length of P. siculus is 150–250 mm on average.
 P. siculus is characterized by a green or brown back with a white or green belly.
 There is variation in length and color diversity due to the many subspecies and populations of P. siculus.
 For example, some subspecies are melanic, meaning that parts of the back and belly have hints of blue.
 Such coloration is found on island populations of P. siculus rather than continental populations.

 Head size is a sexually dimorphic trait, with males having larger heads and stronger jaws than females.
-It is hypothesized that this size difference is due in part to prey consumption needs in males and male-male aggression.
+It is hypothesized that this size difference is due in part to prey consumption needs in males and male–male aggression.

 Range

-P. siculus is native to Italy and is one of the most common lizards found in the nation.
-Its range also includes Bosnia and Herzegovina, Croatia, France, Montenegro, Slovenia, and Switzerland.
-P. siculus has also been introduced to Spain, Turkey, and multiple sites in the United States.
+True to its name, P. siculus is native to Italy and is one of the most common lizards there.
+Its range also includes Bosnia and Herzegovina, Croatia, France, Montenegro, Serbia, Slovenia, and Switzerland, but it has also been introduced to Spain, Turkey, the United States, and Canada.